 A couple of years out of high school a buddy and I decided to travel a few months throughout Mexico on a road trip.
 Eventually we drove from California clear through to the Yucatan, and, without realizing it because it was not even known to exist at the time, crossing over the outside perimeter of the then unnamed Chicxulub crater into it's geologically time-masked interior --- ending in, at least for me, startling results.

-Although making it to the Yucatan was not originally part of our plans, because originally we had no plans, while driving we made the decision to go as far into Mexico as we could in an effort to see every ancient Aztec and Mayan archaeological sites we could before we ran out of time and money.
+Although making it to the Yucatan was not originally part of our plans, because, except for one small caveat on my part, originally we had no plans.
+For the most part, while driving we simply made the decision to go as far into Mexico as we could in an effort to see every ancient Aztec and Mayan archaeological sites we could before we ran out of time and money.
 With that decision in hand we figured if we could make it as far as Chichen Itza it would be as good a goal as any before turning around.
 Weeks later, after reaching Mexico City and visiting the Aztec pyramids we drove southeast to the Great Pyramid of Cholula, the Mayan site of Palenque, then on to Campeche.
 From there to the Mayan sites of Labna, Sayil, Uxmal and a few other places.
 After those sites we drove to Mayapan, said to be the last of the ancient Mayan capitals.
 That's when the first of two odd things happened.
 Following those half dozen or so ruins leading up to Uxmal we ended somewhat south of Mayapan and had to turn north to get there.
 Two or three miles outside and south of Mayapan I was overcome by an all engulfing, continuous series of clear-to-my-bones cold chills rippling across my body, the abeyance of which really did not subside as much as they slowly melded into mild convulsions similar to dry-heaves then fading into a general lasting malaise all the time I was there.

 Thirty-plus years passed without ever experiencing anything remotely close to what transpired that day on the road into Mayapan.
 Then, on one of my travels through Europe many years later, I stopped at the World War II Nazi death camp of Mauthausen.
 I had been to Europe several times, but I had never gone to such a place before.
 When I crossed onto the grounds of the camp proper, for the second time in my life, I was overcome, although not nearly as intense, with the same type chills and bodily sensations as I had experienced in the Yucatan.